-If you accidentally remove all comments, you can hit Ctrl + Z to Undo the action, and bring all your comments back.
-But this only works if you do it immediately after you delete all of your comments.
+If you accidentally remove all comments, you can use the Undo shortcut to undo the action and bring your comments back.
+But this only works if you do it immediately after you delete all your comments.

 The last way to remove comments in Word is to use the Document Inspector tool (a cool feature that few people know about).